MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-azure-front-door.md

 ms.subservice: app-proxy
 ms.workload: identity
 ms.topic: how-to
-ms.date: 08/22/2022
+ms.date: 02/06/2024
 ms.author: dhruvinshah
 ms.reviewer: ashishj
 ---

 # Using Azure Front Door to achieve geo-acceleration

-This article explains how to configure Microsoft Entra application proxy to work with Azure Front Door (AFD) to achieve reduce latency and better performance.
+This article explains how to configure Microsoft Entra application proxy to work with Azure Front Door (AFD) to achieve reduced latency and better performance.

 ## What is Azure Front Door?